devartgr/joomla-devart-slider/README.md

 - Joomla 6.x
 - PHP 8.3 or newer
 - MySQL or MariaDB supported by Joomla 6
-- PHP GD or other required image support according to the Joomla server configuration
+- PHP image processing support according to the Joomla server configuration
 - A modern browser for administrator and frontend interfaces

 Optional integrations require the corresponding DevArt extension: